Robeson County DWI Guide

 DUI Arrest in Robeson County, NC: Complete Guide

-Being arrested for DUI (Driving Under the Influence) in Robeson County, North Carolina, can be a stressful and confusing experience.
-This guide is designed to provide immediate, practical information to help you understand what to expect, what steps you need to take, and where to find resources to navigate the legal process.
+Being arrested for DUI (Driving Under the Influence) can be overwhelming.
+In Robeson County, the Robeson County Sheriff’s Office is the primary law enforcement agency handling DUI arrests.
+This guide provides immediate, practical information to help you understand what to expect, what steps you need to take, and where to find resources to navigate the legal process.
 This guide will walk you through the initial steps, important deadlines, and the key components of handling a DUI charge in Robeson County.

 Immediate Steps (First 24 Hours)